bcgov/aps-infra-platform/documentation/guides/owner-journey-v1.md

 ### Private Routing

-By default, publically available endpoints are created based on Kong Routes where the hosts must end with `*.api.gov.bc.ca` or `*.apps.gov.bc.ca`.
+By default, publicly available endpoints are created based on Kong Routes where the hosts must end with `*.api.gov.bc.ca` or `*.apps.gov.bc.ca`.

 There are use cases where the clients that are consuming the API are on the same Openshift platform that the API is deployed to.
 In this case, there is a security benefit of not making the API endpoints publically available.